psnider/obsolete-setup-mean-ts/README.md

 # Install Node.js and Npm
 **Dependencies**: No dependencies.
 You may set up Node.js and npm whenever you like.
-Get Node.js from [http://nodejs.org/download/'](http://nodejs.org/download/), then find the button below on that page, and click it to download.
+Get Node.js v0.12.7 from [http://nodejs.org/download/'](http://nodejs.org/download/), then find the button below on that page, and click it to download.
 ![](images/Nodejs Download.png)
-This also installs npm, the node package manager.
+This also installs npm v2.11.3, the node package manager.

 ### Configure so sudo isn't Required for Installs
 Create a directory for globally installed npm packages, owned by your user, so that sudo isn't required:

 ```
 sudo mkdir /usr/local/share/npm
-sudo chown $user /usr/local/share/npm
+sudo chown $USER /usr/local/share/npm
 sudo chmod 755 /usr/local/share/npm
 ````